chandru24900106/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: Hariharasudhan N
+Developed by: chandru v
-RegisterNumber:  212224040102
+RegisterNumber:  212224230043
 */

 import pandas as pd